mohitpai/journey-optimizer.en/help/using/campaigns/get-started-experiment.md

 +++Run your test on the right audience size, or for long enough

 If you run your tests for longer, you will be able to detect smaller differences in the goal metric between treatments.
 However, if the baseline value of your goal metric is small, then you'll need larger sample sizes.
-More formally, the number of users that must be included in your experiment depends on the effect size you wish to detect, the variance or "spread" of your goal metric, as well as your tolerance for false positive and false negative errors.
-In classical A/B tests, you can use a sample size calculator to determine how long you must run your test.
+The number of users that must be included in your experiment depends on the effect size you wish to detect, the variance or spread of your goal metric, as well as your tolerance for false positive and false negative errors.
+In classical Experimentations, you can use a [sample size calculator](https://experienceleague.adobe.com/tools/calculator/testcalculator.html) to determine how long you must run your test.
 +++

 +++Understand statistical uncertainty